Regularized brain reading with shrinkage and smoothing: Introduction

-The first experiment (E1) scanned native English speakers as they looked at word-picture combinations, specifically sixty concrete nouns (e.g., ``apple'', ``car''), accompanied by black-and-white line drawings of those objects \citep{mitchell2008predicting}.
+The first experiment (\textup{E1}) scanned native English speakers as they looked at word-picture combinations, specifically sixty concrete nouns (e.g., ``apple'', ``car''), accompanied by black-and-white line drawings of those objects [\citet{mitchell2008predicting}].
 All nine subjects were exposed six times each to all sixty word-picture stimuli, varying in order.
 Here the latency of the hemodynamic response was handled by averaging the activity acquired 4--8 seconds after stimulus onset, resulting in a single brain image per subject per stimulus per exposure.
-The six repetitions of each stimulus are themselves averaged together (within subjects) in the data set.\footnote{Data were obtained from \url{http://www.cs.cmu.edu/afs/cs/project/theo-73/www/science2008/data.html}, accessed in November 2013.}
+The six repetitions of each stimulus are themselves averaged together (within subjects) in the data set.\footnote{Data were obtained from \surl{http://www.cs.cmu.edu/\textasciitilde fmri/science2008/data.html}, accessed in November 2013.}

-Each voxel was $3.125\mathrm{mm} \times 3.125 \mathrm{mm} \times 6\mathrm{mm}$, and every subject's brain contained $\approx 21,000$ voxels.
+Each voxel was 3.125~mm${}\times3.125$~mm${}\times 6$~mm, and every subject's brain contained $\approx$21,000 voxels.
 The subjects' brains were morphed into the same anatomical space, although exact overlap is not achieved due to anatomical differences.
-The voxels are divided into 90 ``regions of interest'' (ROIs), generally believed to be anatomically and functionally distinct \citep{tzourio2002automated}.
+The voxels are divided into 90 ``regions of interest'' (ROIs), generally believed to be anatomically and functionally distinct [\citet{tzourio2002automated}].
 The ROIs vary greatly in size, from about 20 to about 800 voxels.
 For ROIs covering a large volume of the brain, the spatial smoothness we hope to exploit is washed out.
-To counter this, and achieve uniformity of size, we divided ROIs that had more than 200 voxels in half along their largest dimension ($x$, $y$ or $z$ coordinate).
+To counter this, and achieve uniformity of size, we divided ROIs that had more than 200 voxels in half along their largest dimension ($x$, $y$, or $z$ coordinate).
 This was repeated as necessary until all regions had 200 voxels or less.
 After this, we had 191 ROIs.